-On October 19, Emera Maine submitted for filing changes to the LGIA and SGIA of its Open Access Transmission Tariff for Maine Public District (the "MPD OATT") in response the requirements of Orders 827 and 828.
-A December 14, 2016 effective date was requested.
-Comments on this filing are due on or before November 9, 2016.
+On November 16, the FERC accepted Emera Maine's changes to the LGIA and SGIA of its Open Access Transmission Tariff for Maine Public District (the "MPD OATT") in response the requirements of Orders 827 and 828.
+The changes were accepted effective as of December 14, 2016, as requested.
+Unless the November 16 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).